OXIDprojects/trustedshopsrich/README.md

 ================

-renders the xml output of trusted shops as an rich snippet for google to show the rating stars in the google search results
+renders the xml output of trusted shops as an rich snippet for google to show the rating stars within the google search results

 Installation:

  1. Copy complete trustedshopsrich folder into modules folder of your shop
  2. Activate module "Trustes Shops Rich Snippet" in OXID admin area
  3. Be Happy :)

 Using in Template: